bmaupin/beyond-earth-eclipse/README.md

 Leaders have been given new intro text to align with the personality changes as well as fit the new story premise of the mod.

 In addition, the intro text for any leader may show when the game is started, not just the currently selected leader.
 This helps increase world building, especially in the case for players who typically only play as certain factions.

-### Affinities

-#### Tech tree affinities have been reverted to base game values

-Rising Tide added affinity values to techs that previously didn't have any (like many branch techs) and also added multiple affinities to many techs.
-This was possibly to ensure players were more likely to interact with hybrid affinities in the game, but it made acquiring any particular affinity less intentional.

-These changes have been reverted in this mod, so that acquiring any particular affinity once again is an intentional choice the player can make rather something they fall into as a result of progressing through the tech web.

 ### Victories